NestorArmstrong/flint-content/articles/en/not_portfolio_you.md

 Yes, there can be times that a portfolio has issues.
 But usually that’s not the problem.

 As we all know, markets move in cycles.
 Periods of growth are followed by corrections.
 Volatility is not an anomaly, it’s just a part of the process.
-And yet many investors treat it as a signal to act.
+And yet many investors treat it as a signal to *act*.

 They sell when markets fall, trying to avoid further losses.
 They also buy when markets rise, because they’re afraid of missing out.
 The combination of these behaviors create a very destructive pattern: selling low and buying high.